Johnny Broderick: Legacy

-The brutal methods used by Broderick and other officers were sanctioned by the police department during their era, and praised as "fearless."
+The brutal methods used by Broderick and other officers were sanctioned by the police department during their era and praised as "fearless."
 Beginning in the 1960s, however, New York police sought to curb that kind of conduct.
 Training programs were established teaching officers to observe the civil rights of suspects and the public.
 By the 1980s, it was feared that the pendulum had shifted back toward brutality, as complaints of assaults by police climbed.
 Broderick was cited by The New York Times in 1985 as an exemplar of the old methods of policing.

 At the time of his death in 1966, Walter Henning, an assistant chief inspector and a colleague of Broderick's, called him a "man of his time," and said that "under restrictions today, he'd have a difficult time doing the things he did."
 But during Prohibition, he said, "when these people [gangsters] went in and out of court it was like a revolving door, they had rather be locked up than to meet Johnny."

 In his 2011 book American Police a History, 1845–1945, Thomas A. Reppetto, a former Chicago detective commander and ex-president of the Citizens Crime Commission of New York City, said that despite his fearsome reputation Broderick was actually beaten up on several occasions.
 Broderick's image, he says, "rested to a great extent that Broadway show business figures relied upon him for informal protection," as well as on "rave accounts" of his career by Ed Sullivan, Gene Fowler, Toots Shor and others.

+The story "He Lived with Danger" in the issue #26 of All True Crime comic book series is dedicated to Detective Broderick.

 Reppetto observed that the "real strength" of Broderick and Cordes was that they "had what the gangster did not, the legal right to use deadly force and the practical power to slug hoods on sight."